 For online display of 3D visual representation of an object, the following requirements are recommended:

-File formats: OBJ or STL; and
+At least one of the file formats: U3D, OBJ or STL, STEP, IGES, MOL, CDX: OBJ or STL; and

 Maximum file size: 50 MB.

-For electronic publication of 3D visual representations of an object in PDF format, it is recommended to create files in 3D PDF embedding the 3D models and/or 3D images in one of the 3D file formats accepted under this Standard.
-If the original 3D model cannot be embedded in 3D PDF in its original format, then it is recommended to convert the 3D model to one of the 3D file formats accepted under this Standard, or to embed 2D image(s) of the object, as received from the applicant or converted by the IPO from 3D formats submitted by the applicant.
+For electronic publication of 3D visual representations of an object in PDF format, it is recommended to create files in 3D PDF embedding the 3D models and/or 3D images in one of the 3D file formats recommended under this Standard.
+If the original 3D model cannot be embedded in 3D PDF in its original format, then it is recommended to convert the 3D model to one of the 3D file formats recommended under this Standard, or to embed 2D image(s) of the object, preferably as received from the applicant, or as converted by the IPO from 3D formats submitted by the applicant.

-Paper publication should contain a 2D visual representation of an object, as received from the applicant or converted by an IPO from 3D formats submitted by the applicant.
+Paper publication should contain a 2D visual representation of a 3D object and/or a link to the 3D object online.

 RECOMMENDATIONS FOR PARTIAL CLAIMING, PARTIAL DESIGN, PORTION DESIGN